tomrenn/Rowan_webapp/README.md

 Rowan_webapp

-This application will provide web services for mobile clients
+This application will provide web services for mobile clients [UPDATE: now includes a mobile website frontend]

--- currently a work in progress --
+-- currently a (very ugly) work in progress --

-Below is documentation for a food rating system.
+Below is documentation for the food rating system.

 - DOCUMENTATION
 ================================
-There are four different HTTP calls that are used to interact with the system.
-They are as follows:
+There are four different HTTP calls that are used to interact with the system. **All HTTP calls use GET, not POST.** This should be changed (to POST) for actions such as voting and commenting.
+API calls are as follows:

 /food/createUser.json
 ==